Post-captain

 A junior post-captain would usually command a frigate or a comparable ship, while more senior post-captains would command larger ships.
 An exception to this rule was that a very junior post-captain could be posted to command an admiral's flagship, which was almost always a large ship of the line.
 The admiral would usually do this to keep his most junior captain under close observation and subject to his direct supervision.
 Captains commanding an admiral's flagship were called "flag captains".
 One example of this is the appointment of Alexander Hood to the command of HMS Barfleur, flagship of his cousin, Admiral Sir Samuel Hood.

-Sometimes, a high-ranking admiral would have two post-captains on his flagship.
-The junior would serve as the flag captain and retain responsibility for the day-to-day operation of the vessel.
-The senior would be the fleet captain, or "captain of the fleet", and would serve as the admiral's chief-of-staff.
-These two captains would be listed in the ship's roll as the "second captain" and "first captain", respectively.
+Sometimes a high-ranking admiral would have two post-captains on his flagship.
+The junior would serve as the flag captain, listed in the ship's roll as the "second captain", with responsibility for the day-to-day operation of the vessel.
+The senior would be the captain of the fleet, listed as "first captain", and serving as the admiral's chief-of-staff.

 After 1795, when they were first introduced on Royal Navy uniforms, the number and position of epaulettes distinguished between commanders and post-captains of various seniorities.
 A commander wore a single epaulette on the left shoulder.
-A post-captain with less than three years' seniority wore a single epaulette on the right shoulder, and a post-captain with three or more years seniority wore an epaulette on each shoulder.
+A post-captain with less than three years' seniority wore a single epaulette on the right shoulder and a post-captain with three or more years seniority wore an epaulette on each shoulder.
 In the O'Brian series, Aubrey "wets the swab" – that is, he celebrates his promotion to commander and the acquisition of his "swab" or epaulette with the consumption of copious amounts of alcohol.

-The term post-captain was descriptive only; no one was ever styled "Post-Captain John Smith".